-Alexandra Délano Alonso is Associate Professor and Chair of Global Studies at The New School’s Eugene Lang College for Liberal Arts.
-Her work focuses on diaspora policies, the transnational relationships between states and migrants, immigrant integration, and the politics of memory in relation to undocumented migration.
+Alexandra Délano Alonso is Associate Professor and Chair of Global Studies at The New School and the current holder of the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring.
+Her research focuses on diaspora policies, the transnational relationships between states and migrants, migration in the Central America-Mexico-US corridor, sanctuary, and the politics of memory in relation to borders, violence and migration.

 Teresa Ghilarducci is a labor economist and nationally-recognized expert in retirement security.
 She holds the Bernard L. and Irene Schwartz Chair in economic policy analysis and directs the Schwartz Center for Economic Policy Analysis (SCEPA) at The New School, that focuses on economic policy research and outreach.

 Jeffrey Goldfarb is the Michael E. Gellert Professor of Sociology at the New School for Social Research.
 He is also the Co-Executive Editor of Public Seminar and Special Advisor to the Provost for The New School Publishing Initiative.
 His work primarily focuses on the sociology of media, culture and politics.

 Victoria Hattam is Professor of Politics at The New School for Social Research.
 Her research focuses on ethnicity and race in American politics.
 Currently, her work explores the visual/spatial politics of border walls, urban creeks, and industrial work.